architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

 4:Regular Progress Reviews: Conduct regular reviews to monitor progress and make necessary adjustments to keep the project on track.
 5:Resource Allocation: Ensure that resources are allocated effectively to avoid bottlenecks and delays.
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+Effective cost control contributes to the success of a software project by:
+1:Ensuring that resources are used efficiently, reducing waste and unnecessary expenses.
+2:Allowing for better allocation of funds to critical areas, thus improving the overall quality of the project.
+3:Providing the ability to anticipate and mitigate financial risks, preventing unexpected budget shortfalls.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?